steffenpedersen/code-challenge/README.md

 # Code Challenge

-**Disclaimer** ⚠️ This repository shows challenges done in a short amount of time and it should not reflect code done in an actual project.

-The project is build with Vue Cli using Babel, Router, Vuex, CSS Pre-processor (SCSS) and Linter.
+The project is built with Vue Cli using Babel, Router, Vuex, CSS Pre-processor (SCSS) and Linter.

 I chose to use [fitty](https://github.com/rikschennink/fitty) for text resizing because it’s well-supported, well-used and it doesn’t use any dependencies.